javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 }
 ```

-...And rewrote it using a question mark:
+...And rewrite it using a question mark:

 ```js no-beautify
 (i > 5) ? alert(i) : *!*continue*/!*; // continue not allowed here
 ```

-...Then it won't work.
+...Then it stops working.
 The code like this will give a syntax error:

 That's just another reason not to use a question mark operator `'?'` instead of `if`.